Wacom

 Wacom Co., Ltd. (株式会社ワコム, Kabushiki gaisha Wakomu) is a Japanese company headquartered in Kazo, Saitama, Japan, that specializes in manufacturing graphics tablets and related products.
 As of 2012 Wacom generated sales of approximately 40.7 billion yen with 785 employees.
+Wacom also has major offices in Dusseldorf, Germany and Vancouver, Washington.
 The company's shares are listed on the Tokyo Stock Exchange.

 History

-The company was founded in 1983.
+The company was founded in 1983 by Azuma Murakami.
+Dissatisfied by a corded digitizer on the photo typesetting machine he used while working at the Unification Church affiliated newspaper Sekai Nippo, Murakami fabricated a cordless digitizer on his own time and brought it to market.
+Murakami was later forced out of his role in July 1997 following an internal power struggle over church ties.

 The name Wacom came from an abbreviated variation of World Computer (ワールドコンピュータ, wārudo konpyūtā), with the syllable "wa" (和, Japanese for "harmony").

+Wacom demonstrated a hand-drawing system at SIGGRAPH in 1987.
+Walt Disney Animation Studios became an early major customer, using the company's tablets on The Rescuers Down Under and Beauty and the Beast (1991).

 Wacom was the first company to make pens without a cord, which it introduced in 1991; it released its first pen display the following year.
 Its products were initially targeted at professional artists, but by the late 1990s it aimed to expand to home users as well.

+In 1996, U.S. president Bill Clinton used a Wacom pen to sign the Telecommunications Act of 1996.

 In 2001, the company partnered with Sony to introduce a Vaio laptop with built-in touch functionality.

+The company was listed on JASDAQ in 2003.
+For the fiscal year ending in 2004 it reported sales of ¥17.6 billion, about 70 percent of it from outside Japan, and employed some 450 people.

+Microsoft used Wacom digitizers in the first two generations of its Surface Pro tablets but switched to the competing N-trig system with the Surface Pro 3 in 2014, and acquired N-trig the following year.